 Can I use a personal loan for a house deposit?

-You could use a personal loan to cover part of your deposit when buying a house.
-But now you have 2 debts and more problems.
+• You might consider using a personal loan to cover part of your a deposit when buying a house.
+In theory you could stretch your budget this way.

-When buying a home, lenders need you to save at least a 5% deposit.
-There are some no deposit exceptions, but only in specific cases and you'll generally need parental or government help.
+When buying a home, lenders typically need you to save at least a 5% deposit.

 If you wanted to buy an $800,000 house then a 5% deposit would cost you $40,000.
 And you'd have to borrow the remaining $760,000 (and pay a small fortune in LMI premiums).